 The Learning and Support Team assists classroom teachers to address the educational needs of students with a disability, learning difficulty or behaviour disorder.
 Parents or caregivers have a vital role to play in the work of the Learning and Support Team through discussing and planning for their child's needs.

 Disability provisions for the HSC

 Disability provisions are practical arrangements that enable students with permanent or temporary disability to access the HSC examinations on the same basis as other students.

 Many of the HSC disability provisions are approved by schools without having to go through an application process as long as the Board of Studies Teach and Educational Standards NSW is notified.
 These may include the use of cushions, special furniture, special food or drink and natural lighting.

-Some disability provisions are granted by the Board of Studies Teaching and Education Standards NSW following an application process.
+Some disability provisions are granted by the NSW Education Standards Authority following an application process.
 These may include the provision of a reader or writer or extra time.

 The school learning and support team can assist in making an application to the Board of Studies Teaching and Educational Standards NSW for disability provisions.